Chapada Diamantina: Description

 It has huge canyons with rivers of brownish waters and several waterfalls.
 The high altitude grasslands are known locally as Gerais.
 The trails were once used by miners in their search for diamonds.
 From Lençóis, one of the most important cities in the area, one can find quite a few ecotourism agencies as well as independent guides.
 Among the main attractions are the Morro do Pai Inácio (Pai Inácio Hill), Cachoeira da Fumaça, Mixila Waterfall, Sossego Waterfall and the Vale do Pati which is considered the best trekking destination in the country.
 Rock climbing is a relatively new activity, but is developing quickly as some local and outside climbers are opening more and more routes, mainly in the city of Lençóis and at Vale do Capão, district of Palmeiras and at Igatu, district of Andaraí.
 Lençóis, one of the main cities, is 428 km from Salvador and can be reached by car, bus or plane.

 Another important city is Iraquara.
-It has a lot of caves, where prehistoric rock art and other evidence of primitive life can be found.
+It has a lot of caves, where prehistoric rock art and other evidence of early human habitation can be found.
 For this reason, Iraquara received the nickname "City of Caves".

 In 1985, the Chapada Diamantina National Park was created with its headquarters in Palmeiras.